Thor110/UE2-UE4/README.md

+# Current Issues
+**SGA UE4 Script** This script currently still has a few problems that need fixing.

+**Both UE4 Scripts** Both UE4 scripts still need some work to properly sort through the associated .mat and .props.txt files.

 # UE2-UE4
 A batch script or set of batch scripts I am working on that prepares all of the files for a few ports I am working on.